davidiommi/Pytorch--3D-Medical-Images-Segmentation--SALMON/README.md

 The subfolder "multi_label_segmentation_example" shows how to change the code for multi_label scenario.
 The example segment the prostate (1 channel input) in the transition zone and peripheral zone (2 channels output).

+Some note:
+- You must add an additional channel for the background.
+Example: 0 background, 1 prostate, 2 prostate tumor = 3 out channels in total.
+- Tensorboard can show you all segmented channels, but for now the metric is the Mean-Dice (of all channels).
+If you want to evaluate the Dice score for each channel you have to modify a bit the plot_dice function.
+I will do it...one day...who knows...maybe not
+- The loss is the DiceLoss + CrossEntropy.
+You can modify it if you want to try others (https://docs.monai.io/en/latest/losses.html#diceloss)

 Check more examples at https://github.com/Project-MONAI/tutorials/blob/master/3d_segmentation/spleen_segmentation_3d.ipynb.